 The ideal goal is to surround yourself with the best people all of the time.
 However, don’t get bogged down trying to find a completely perfect team.

-The ideal goal is to surround yourself with the best people all of the time.
+The ideal goal is to surround yourself with the best people always.
 However, don’t get bogged down trying to find a completely perfect team.
-As they say: shoot for the moon, even if you miss you land amongst the stars.
+As they say, shoot for the moon; even if you miss, you'll land amongst the stars.

 If they don’t improve, Wickman recommends a three-strike rule.
 After the initial analysis, sit down and discuss how they can improve and give them 30 days to do so.
 If they don’t improve, have another conversation with the individual and give them another 30 days.
-If they don’t improve a third time, you need to let them go.
+You need to let them go if they don’t improve a third time.

 The Right Seats

-There are four major functions in every company: Sales & Marketing, Operations, Finance, and People & Culture.
+Every company has four major functions: Sales & Marketing, Operations, Finance, and People & Culture.
 If one of those functions is weak, it will have a negative impact on the others.

 The levels of structural organization within larger companies will likely be more fine-grained.
-For example, Sales & Marketing would be divided into its two constituents; Operations would be broken down into Project Management and Customer Service; and Finance might have subdivisions like Finance, IT, and Administration.
+For example, Sales and marketing would be divided into two constituents: Operations would be broken down into Project Management and Customer Service, and Finance might have subdivisions like Finance, IT, and Administration.

-Once you’ve defined each function and its sub-divisions, you know what the right seats in your company are.
+Once you’ve defined each function and its sub-divisions, you know the right seats in your company.

 After that, it’s a matter of determining whether the people currently in those roles are the best fit for the position, whether you need to move people around, whether you need to let some people go, or whether you need to hire more people.